rhobot/bem-flex/README.md

 # bem-flex

-bem-flex is a simple flex helper CSS with [BEM](https://css-tricks.com/bem-101/) fashion.
+bem-flex is a simple flex helper SASS with [BEM](https://css-tricks.com/bem-101/) fashion.

 For now, only SASS is supported.